new forest airfields map

 The airfields map also doesn’t include East Boldre airfield which closed in 1918.

-Whilst RAF Hurn (now Bournemouth International Airport) and RAF Christchurch’s’ advanced landing ground are located outside of the New Forest area, during WW2 they were operationally integrated with the other airfields and similar operations were carried out from there.
+Whilst RAF Hurn (now Bournemouth International Airport) and RAF Christchurch’s’ advanced landing ground are located outside of the New Forest boundaries, during WW2 they were operationally integrated with the other airfields and similar operations were carried out from there.

 Credits